IIIF/cookbook-recipes/recipe/0053-seeAlso/index.md

 ## Implementation Notes

 This property is used for pointing a viewer to the URI of a non-IIIF resource with information about the IIIF resource to which it is attached.
-Most frequently, the non-IIIF resource will be structured metadata, and to be most effective, the target resource should be machine-readable in a format such as Dublin Core, MODS, or RDF.
-The `type` value for `seeAlso` is usually "dataset".
+Most frequently, the non-IIIF resource will be structured metadata, and to be most effective, the target resource should be a machine-readable format such as Dublin Core, MODS, or RDF.
+The `type` value for `seeAlso` is usually `dataset`.

 Three other properties may seem similar, so it's worth highlighting the differences.